SiddharthaAnand/datastructures/problem_solving/README.md

 Count the number of squares on a chessboard.
 Also, another variation present where we need to count the number of rectangles (exclude/include squares) as well.

+### Sieve of Erastosthenes

+A famous and old method of calculating primes until a given value n.
+It is a very simple method of finding primes.